 Riccardo Pasquali B.A.
 MSc.
 PGeo EuroGeol

-Ric has over 15 years experience in natural resource consultancy, project management and project development.
+Ric has over 20 years experience in natural resource consultancy, project management and project development.
 His core areas of expertise include geology, geothermal energy (shallow and deep), environmental geology and energy efficiency.
 Ric has advised local authorities, government agencies as well as private sector clients on geothermal energy development solutions, regulatory and legislative frameworks as well as providing project management services during exploration and development stages.
-As part of these skills he has also provided services to large private sector companies and local authorities on hydrogeological and contaminated land matters.
-In addition to working on large scale development projects, Ric specialises in providing advice on groundwater supply development, drilling programme management, energy efficiency and microgeneration to both residential customers and SMEs.
-Ric is also an associate consultant of SLR Consulting Ireland Ltd. and a non-executive board member of the Institute of Geologists of Ireland.
+As part of these skills he has also provided services to large private sector companies in the delivery of ground source heat pump projects for heating and cooling applications.
+In addition to this, Ric has specialied in the delivery of turnkey geothermal project solutions, drilling programme management, energy efficiency and microgeneration to both residential customers and SMEs.
+Ric is also the Head of Geology at GT Energy.

 Institute of Geologists of Ireland (PGeo No. 172)